An Advanced Primer — Python, Libraries, Versions, and the Future

 Another approach is to invoke the Python script directly from Ignition.
 This is less portable and scalable, and doesn’t provide a strong separation between your Python 3 program and Ignition, but it is simpler to configure and avoids the need to run an additional service.

-Keep in mind that going this direction may not return information on Exceptions or errors like Flask or Bottle will provide, unless you specifically write your invocation to process them.
+Keep in mind that going this direction may not return information on Exceptions or errors like Flask or Bottle will provide, unless you specifically write your code to process them.
 You’re also limited to send around 32kB of string characters in the arguments in Windows, and the limit varies on Linux and macOS.

 How can I include Java libraries?

-Note that Module Development is done in Java, and isn’t an activity that Inductive Automation’s tech support directly supports.
+Note that Module Development is done in Java, and isn’t an activity that Inductive Automation’s technical support directly supports.
 The SDK Documentation can be very useful, and if you’re already versed in Java and have done some troubleshooting on your own first and are still having issues, the Inductive Automation Module Development Forum can sometimes provide assistance as well.